aplura/cribl_geese/README.md

 * Bugs
   * Fixed `packs` export, configuration of the pack is now exported into the export config file.
 * New Feature
-  * When uploading packs, the option to include a custom "pack" called a "kit" is available.
+  * When uploading packs, the option to include a custom "pack" called a "ruck" is available.
     * "kits" allow a more-comprehensive approach to packs, as they can include `collectors`, `inputs`, `secrets` and a default route that funnels matching data to the pack.
     * The pack itself will still only contain pack routes, pipelines, and other knowledge settings, but other objects will be created if defined.